Do QR Codes Expire? It Depends on the Type

 Can I make a QR code that lasts forever?

 A static QR code lasts forever as long as the encoded destination URL remains valid.
-For dynamic codes that last as long as possible, choose a service with one-time pricing (no subscription to lapse) and protect the physical printed code from fading and damage.
+For dynamic codes that last as long as possible, choose a reliable service with transparent terms, keep your subscription active for codes you need to stay editable, and protect the physical printed code from fading and damage.

 Ready to create your QR code?